shahraj81/aida/tools/aida-evaluation/README.md

   * AIDA_Phase1_Evaluation_Queries_V8.tgz
   * LDC2019R30_AIDA_Phase_1_Assessment_Results_V6.1.tgz

-2. Make change to the first line (as shown below) of `./docker/Makefile` in order to update the value of variable `ROOT` to reflect your system directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:
+2. Make change to the first line (as shown below) of `./docker/Makefile` in order to update the value of variable `ROOT` to reflect your system specific location of directory where the code form the [AIDA evaluation repository](https://github.com/shahraj81/aida) is placed:

   ~~~
   ROOT=/absolute/path/to/aida/tools/aida-evaluation